dogoepp/SMPE-fitts/journal.md

 > _MT_ = a + b × _ID_

+A large part of Human-Computer Interaction research since then builds on top of Fitts' law.

 This project aims at finding the values of the _a_ and _b_ parameters.
 This document contains my attempts to experimentally find _a_ and _b_ parameters.

 ## General Organization

 ### data/

-This folders both raw and processed experimental data that is returned from the experiment.
+This folders contains both raw and processed experimental data that is returned from the experiment.
 Each file name is named after the following format: `YYYYMMDD_HHMM_<data>` where `<data>` is either:
 - `RawData`, i.e. the raw data  as returned from the experiment.
 - `MeanMT`, i.e. the processed mean movement times as returned from the experiment.